pwlee90/ece143_project/README.md

         - Loudness
         - etc.

-**Note:** This dataset can be downloaded from [SpotGenTrack](https://data.mendeley.com/datasets/4m2x4zngny/1) and should be placed in the following directory structure:
+**Note:** This dataset can be downloaded from [SpotGenTrack](https://data.mendeley.com/datasets/4m2x4zngny/1) and should be placed in the above directory structure.

-### Project Structure

-- ece143 project root
-    - README.md
-    - requirements.txt
-    - data
-        - low_level_audio_features.csv
-        - lyrics_features.csv
-        - spotify_albums.csv
-        - spotify_artists.csv
-        - spotify_tracks.csv
-        - cleaned_data.csv (generated via user code)
-        - cleaned_data_with_emotions.csv (generate via user code)
-    - DataProcessing.py
-    - NLP.py
-    - EDA.py
-    - linear_regression.py
-    - polynomial_regression.py
-    - random_forest.py
-    - gradient_boosting.py
-    - ErrorAnalysis.py
-    - DataVisualizations.ipynb
-    - Project_Presentation_Slides.pdf

 ## Data Processing